yulyulyharuka/API-Test/README.md

 # API-Test

-## 1. API for sending a message Just send one parameter string for message After sending should be get response (REST)
+## 1. API for sending a message using one parameter
 ### Requirements
 1. Python 3.7
 2. flask